 - The “average guy”, doesn’t buy much more than moisturizers and basic body wash.

 - “Young professionals”, actively seeking high-quality skincare products made especially for men.

 - Men focused on face products such as masks and toners.

 - A group that only buys hair products, such as gels and dyes.

-- Another Group that uses all types of beauty products and wants quality brands, especially with regards to oral hygiene and colonies.
+- Another Group uses all types of beauty products and wants quality brands, especially with regard to oral hygiene and colonies.

 How international beauty brands are managing this trend?